ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 ## Modes

-By default, ExpressLRS uses one-bit switches for the AUX channels.
-This means a three-position switch will only send two positions (fully off, or 1000, and fully on, or 2000) to Betaflight/iNav on the AUX channels.
-Set your modes appropriately if you are using one-bit switches, or enable HYBRID_SWITCHES_8 for expanded position options.
+For ExpressLRS 2.0, the default switch mode is Hybrid.
+If you'd need more resolution for your other Aux channels, consider opting for Wide Switches mode.
+Arming **SHOULD** be on Aux1 (Channel 5), which is a 1-bit channel(On or Off), and is sent in every packet along the first four channels (sticks).
+You should put `disarm` to LOW (~1000us) and `armed` to HIGH (~2000us) as ExpressLRS uses these values to determine if you're Armed or not.
 For more information, read the [switch modes page](../../software/switch-config/).
 ![Modes](../assets/images/Modes.jpg)

 ## RSSI and Link Quality